 Pop culture and entertainment-centric content tends to have a leg-up on more traditional businesses when it comes to being interesting.
-Millions of people might be interested in a new blockbuster movie, but how many people outside your industry would be interested in a new die-cutting machine?
+Millions of people might be interested in a new blockbuster movie, but how many people outside your industry would be interested in a new die-cutting machine or law practice?
 Not all subjects are naturally interesting to the majority of the population on their own—but don’t misunderstand.
 Just because a subject isn’t naturally interesting doesn’t mean you can’t make it interesting.
 Any topic can be interesting if you present it the right way.

 It’s not just “boring” industry content that could use a bit of sprucing up—chances are, you can benefit by making your content more interesting no matter what business you’re in or how long you’ve been a content marketer.